 Let's dream......how do you imagine CICD 5 or 10 years from now?

 I want to see CICD with a lot of students, and many different and interesting programmes.
 I would like to see us more involved with the communities around us.
-CICD is a place where all of us are here because we want to be here and we want to do something good ... and I hope that in the future, people from the communities around will be coming here to meet us, for support and to learn from us and build a co-operation about things like garden farming, and with the local schools involved so children could learn about nature here in our park....
+CICD is a place where all of us are because we have chosen to be here and we want to do something good ... and I hope that in the future, more people from the communities around will be coming here to meet us, for support and to learn from us and build a co-operation about things like garden farming, and with the local schools involved so children could learn about nature here in our park....
 I hope that CICD will become a real Environmental Centre.